evercoinx/meme-tools/README.md

     - `TOKEN_TELEGRAM_URI` (Defaults to _""_)
     - `TOKEN_TAGS` (Defaults to _"meme"_)

-3. Run `yarn setenv:prod` to set the _production_ environment.

-4. Run `yarn get-config` to check the current environment configuration.

-5. Run `yarn grind-keypairs` to grind the _dev_ and _distributor_ keypairs.

-6. Transfer SOL amount equal to `$POOL_LIQUIDITY_SOL + 0.15 SOL (pool creation fee) + 0.05 SOL (gas fees)` from the _main_ wallet to the _dev_ wallet.

-7. Run `yarn distribute-funds:dry-run` to estimate SOL amount to distribute from the _distributor_ wallet to the snipers and traders.
-Then transfer `estimated SOL + 0.01 SOL (gas fees)` from the _main_ wallet to the _distributor_ wallet.
+4. Run `mv -iv ~/.config/solana/production/token ~/.config/solana/prodcution/$TOKEN_SYMBOL`.

-8. Run `yarn start:prod` to distribute funds from the _distributor_ wallet to the snipers and traders, to create the token, to open a Raydium CPMM pool and to burn liqudity in it.
+5. Run `yarn start:prod` to create the token, to open a Raydium CPMM pool and to lock liqudity for it.

-9. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on that pool.
+6. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on that pool.

-10. Check token trending on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).
+7. Check token trending on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).

 # Token Post Launch Plan

-1. Adjust environment variables below in the _.env.production_ file.
+1. Adjust these environment variables in the _.env.production_ file.

     - `TRADER_COUNT`
     - `POOL_TRADING_PUMP_BIAS_PERCENT`